 Nottingham Road, Hill Top, Eastwood, Nottinghamshire NG16

 Eastwood is a former coal mining town in the Broxtowe district, lying on the Nottinghamshire/Derbyshire border.
 Its most famous son was D.H.
-Lawrence, who perhaps over-romanticised the place when he wrote of his childhood home that ‘Robin Hood and his merry men were never very far away’ (quoted in Cummins).
-The 19th century saw a great expansion of Eastwood, due to the growth of the coalmines, ironworks and the network of canals and railways across the Erewash Valley.
-It has been estimated that some 10% of those working in these expanding industries were Irish Catholics (Sweeney, quoted in Cummins).
-The nearest Mass centre however was at Ilkeston.
+Lawrence, who perhaps over-romanticised the place when he wrote of his childhood home that ‘Robin Hood and his merry men were never very far away’.
+The nineteenth century saw great expansion of the settlement, due to the growth of the coalmines, ironworks and the network of canals and railways across the Erewash Valley.
+It has been estimated that some 10% of those working in these expanding industries were Irish Catholics, but the nearest Mass centre was at Ilkeston.